GCBallesteros/quaternions/docs/dsl/commands/camera.md

 ## Returns

-- `THREE.Camera`: The camera object if found.
+`THREE.Camera | null`

-- `null`: If no camera with the given name is found.
+The camera object if found or `null` if no camera with the given name is found.

 ## Examples